-During the housing boom from 2000-2005, the number of second homes sold, as a percentage of the number of total homes sold, was as high as 17% in some areas.
+During the housing boom from 2000-2005, the number of Carolina second homes sold, as a percentage of the number of total homes sold, was as high as 17% in some areas.
 That’s a pretty high figure.

-There are certain areas in North Carolina and South Carolina that are great second home areas due to their popularity as tourist destinations and favorable location make it a better investment that other areas.
+There are certain areas in North Carolina and South Carolina that are great second home areas.
+Areas that due to their popularity as tourist destinations and favorable location make it a better investment that other areas.
 However, if you’ve found a home in your Carolina Best Place to live you can certainly rent it.

 Some sites offer free trials for listings, and others have lesser fees, so do your homework and find out what site works for you.